sasqwatch/ca-dollaru-uxdqmsrv-privesc/README.md

 At the time of writing, Dollar Universe 5.3.3 is reaching its end of life.
 Therefore, no patch has been developped on this version.

 However, a workaround exists:
-- Remove the setuid uid bit.
+- Remove the setuid bit.
 - Create a new entry in _/etc/sudoers_ to enable a specific user to run it as root.

 Alternatively, upgrade to Dollar Universe 6.